dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

-This is just a quick experiment done in class to get my head around the ideas presented in class and hat is going on with the code.

-This example is constructed via an Arc and a small circle.
-There is a small issue with the rotate conflicting with the x and y axis's but this could be fixed easily with a Push and Pop I think dependant on whether I can nest them.
+(Replace this README with information about your alphabet.
+This is an example.)

+In the process of completing the entire alphabet, I have [made what changes?].
+This included updating the parameters to [add/remove parameters for?].

-The three parameters per letter:
+The three parameters per letter are now:
-  * `rotate` : rotates on the center of the Arc.
+  * `size` : radius of the second circle
-  * `accentXa` : controls the X axis of the small circle.
+  * `offsetx` : x offset of the second circle relative to the first one
-  * `accentYa` : controls the Y axis of the small circle.
+  * `offsety` : y offset of the second circle relative to the first one